Ldpe2G/DeepLearningForFun/Mxnet-Scala/UsefulTools/README.md

 # MXNET-Scala Useful Tools

-Implementation of the estimates of model size and flop counts for convolutional neural networks with MXNET-Scala.
+Implementation of the estimation of model size and flop counts for convolutional neural networks with MXNET-Scala.

 https://github.com/albanie/convnet-burden